elm-tooling/elm-language-server/README.md

 ### Sublime

-First install the language server via npm `npm i -g @elm-tooling/elm-language-server` Install [Elm Language Support](https://packagecontrol.io/packages/Elm%20Language%20Support) from Package Control for syntax highlighting.
-You might want to disable all other features.
+First install the language server via npm `npm i -g @elm-tooling/elm-language-server` Install [Elm Syntax Highlighting](https://packagecontrol.io/packages/Elm%20Syntax%20Highlighting) from Package Control.
-Then we also need the [LSP Package](https://packagecontrol.io/packages/LSP) to be able to connect from Sublime to the Language Server.
+Then we also need the [LSP Package](https://packagecontrol.io/packages/LSP) to be able to connect Sublime to the Language Server.

 Add this to your LSP settings under the `clients` node: